Guidelines for Starting New AMI Programs

-Ideally, all children will return, so you have a core group of six to nine children from 18 months to three years old in toddler, or 16 to 21 children from 3 to 6 in primary and six to 12 years old in elementary.
+Ideally all children will return, and there is a core group of six to nine children from 18 months to three years old in toddler, or 16 to 21 children from three to six years old in primary and six to 12 years old in elementary.
 Four or five new children can join the toddler class for a total of 10 to 14 children.
 Six to eight new children can join primary and elementary classes for a total of 22 to 29 children.
 Two or three children can again join in January and March.
 By the end of the second year, there will be 26 to 35 children for the primary and elementary classes.

 The class will have one AMI-trained teacher and one non-teaching assistant.
 The full complement of Montessori materials is available depending on the needs and specific ages of the children.
 For toddler, the class schedule consists of a two hour morning work period.
 For primary and elementary, the class will function as a full day classroom with a three hour morning work period and two to three hour afternoon work periods each day.

 If the number of children is sufficient and all of the AMI standards are documented as required in the yearly application, the class may be eligible to receive the AMI Recognized status.

 If all children return, you will be able to continue the class while accepting new children to maintain the optimal size of 10 to 14 children for toddler, and 24 to 35 children for primary and elementary.

 The class will have one AMI-trained teacher and one non-teaching assistant.
 The full complement of Montessori materials is required.

 The class has achieved and documented all of the AMI standards and receives the AMI Recognized status for the current school year.

-* The plan for the first two years may be spread over 3 years.
+* The plan for the first two years may be spread over three years.